-To add user-defined member properties through the user interface, you use Dimension Designer in SQL Server Data Tools (SSDT).
+To add user-defined member properties through the user interface, you use Dimension Designer in Visual Studio with Analysis Services projects.
 For more information, see Define Attribute Relationships.

 To add user-defined member properties programmatically, your application can use either Analysis Manager Objects (AMO) or a combination of XML for Analysis (XMLA) and Analysis Services Scripting Language (ASSL).
 For more information, see Attribute Relationships.

 You can retrieve user-defined member properties using either the PROPERTIES keyword or the Properties function.